Marc Menchaca: Career

 In 2021, he starred in the Santiago Menghini-directed Netflix horror movie No One Gets Out Alive with co-star Cristina Rodlo.

+In 2025, Menchaca played Ronald "Red" Schmidt and The Dark Passenger in Dexter: Resurrection.
+He was Sheriff Hayworth, working in the same cast as his wife Lena Headey, also Gillian Anderson in the western series The Abandons.

 Personal life

 On October 6, 2022, Menchaca married British actress Lena Headey in Apulia, Italy.